vanda/etc-docs/notebooks/ai-explorations/resources/cultural-heritage-ai-object-types.md

 ### 2023

   * Zullich, M. et al. (2023) ‘An Artificial Intelligence System for Automatic Recognition of Punches in Fourteenth-Century Panel Painting’, IEEE Access, 11, pp. 5864–5883.
 Available at: https://doi.org/10.1109/ACCESS.2023.3236502.

+## Autochromes

+#### 2024

+  * Smits, T. (2024) ‘Revisiting the Kahn collection: multimodal artificial intelligence and visual patterns of presence and absence in the Archives de la Planète, 1909–1931’, Visual Studies, 0(0), pp. 1–17.
+Available at: https://doi.org/10.1080/1472586X.2024.2380859.

+## Pottery

+#### 2021

+  * Gualandi, M.L., Gattiglia, G. and Anichini, F. (2021) ‘An Open System for Collection and Automatic Recognition of Pottery through Neural Network Algorithms’, Heritage, 4(1), pp. 140–159.
+Available at: https://doi.org/10.3390/heritage4010008.